Research ethics: Vulnerable populations

 Study participants are entitled to some degree of autonomy in deciding their participation.
 One measure for safeguarding this right is the use of informed consent for clinical research.
 Researchers refer to populations with limited autonomy as "vulnerable populations"; these are subjects who may not be able to fairly decide for themselves whether to participate.
 Examples of vulnerable populations include incarcerated persons, children, prisoners, soldiers, people under detention, migrants, persons exhibiting insanity or any other condition that precludes their autonomy, and to a lesser extent, any population for which there is reason to believe that the research study could seem particularly or unfairly persuasive or misleading.
 Ethical problems particularly encumber using children in clinical trials.

 Society

-Consequences for the environment, for society and for future generations must be considered.
+The consequences for the environment, society, and future generations must be considered.